 The VyprVPN iPhone VPN looks similar to the Android client but lacks a few of its features.
 You don’t get a kill switch, for example, but you do get support for WireGuard.
 The lack of URL filtering is a shame, but the auto connection when on untrusted networks is a useful feature.

 Overall, the VyprVPN mobile apps are more powerful and versatile than most on the market, particularly the Android app.

 VyprVPN has many articles on its support site, covering setup instructions, advice on specific devices, and troubleshooting steps.
 There are around 30 articles on the mobile apps and over 50 on manually setting up lesser-known devices.
 However, the guides are typically short and lack screenshots or videos.
 That said, the search function works well, so finding the relevant article is easy.

 There are two other options for support: live chat and email.
 We tested the live chat and got a friendly, knowledgeable response within minutes.
 When we emailed, we got a response within an hour.
 Overall, VyprVPN has good support, but it doesn’t excel like ExpressVPN’s support does, for example.

 VyprVPN: Final verdict

-VyprVPN is a powerful, great value service that has a couple of small issues that stop us from recommending it wholeheartedly, the biggest of these being the middling OpenVPN speeds and unreliable kill switch feature.
-However, it performed reasonably well in unblocking tests, and it’s a good VPN for torrenting.
+VyprVPN is a powerful, great value service that has a couple of small issues that stop us from recommending it wholeheartedly, the biggest of these being the middling OpenVPN speeds, unreliable kill switch feature and current below-par streaming unblocking abilities.
+However, it performed well with WireGuard and it’s a good VPN for P2P.

 On the whole, it can’t stand up against the likes of ExpressVPN, which performed better than VyprVPN on all these metrics.
 However, it does have an incredibly cheap three-year plan if budget is your main concern, and for the price it’s a remarkably fully featured option.